 • Execution of the code updates the memory

-Another representation of this would be .
+Another mathematical representation of this would be .

 • is the rule of the system, the program’s code